sematext/puppet-sematext-agent/README.md

 ### Using the `spm_monitor::configure` Class

-To configure SPM Monitor, you need to declare the spm_monitor::configure class with the correct parameters for the application type.
+To configure Sematext Infra & App agents, you need to declare the spm_monitor::configure class with the correct parameters for the application type.

 ``` puppet